19giss/Final-Project-Team-4-AAI500/report.md

-# Final Project Report (Draft - GENERIC RESPONSES AS OF SEPT 29.
-These searve as a starting point ONLY)
+# Final Project Report (Draft - Updated September 29)

 ## Introduction
 Our team selected the **UCI Student Performance dataset**, which combines information from two secondary school courses (Math and Portuguese).
 The dataset includes demographic, social, and academic attributes of students, with final grade (G3) serving as the target variable.

-The purpose of our analysis is to explore factors that influence student performance and to build predictive models that can estimate outcomes based on the available features.
+The objective of our analysis is to explore factors that influence student performance and to establish predictive baselines.
+Specifically, we aim to answer:
+1. Which demographic, social, and academic factors are most strongly associated with final course performance (G3)?
+2. Can baseline models (e.g., regression and classification) reasonably predict final grades or pass/fail status?

+These questions will guide our cleaning, exploratory data analysis (EDA), and modeling steps in the coming weeks.

 ## Data Cleaning / Preparation
 The cleaning process followed these main steps: